Health and Wellbeing in Developmental Disabilities

 Marty has consulted on discrimination issues within the disability sector and has developed a unique program for Black adults with ASD.
 Her work has highlighted how Black families experience a lack of culturally-appropriate care and increased incidents of racism when trying to access support for their children living with complex disabilities.
 Her work can be seen on TVO The Agenda with Steve Paikin and featured article in NOW Toronto Magazine.

 Marty is the founder of a community program titled Racism affects me too, which focuses on the impacts of Anti-Black Racism on individuals living with intellectual disabilities or ASD.
 Her work from the Racismaffectsmetoo program was requested to be presented in 2024 as the Keynote speaker at the Ontario Association on Developmental Disability Conference (OADD), The Community Living Inclusion Symposium and the ODEN Rethinking Disability Conference.
-Last year, Marty founded and launched the first Masabilities: Carnival without limits as she created a Disability Inclusive Carnival experience in the City of Toronto during the Toronto Caribbean Carnival Parade traditionally known as Caribana.
+Last year, Marty founded and launched the first Masabilities: Carnival Without Limits as she created a Disability Inclusive Carnival experience in the City of Toronto during the Toronto Caribbean Carnival Parade traditionally known as Caribana.

 As a professor in the School of Community and Social Services, she is an educator on Anti-Oppressive Practice, Anti-Black Racism and Mental Health and has contributed to the development of a Black Futures Campus Hub Space to provide supports to staff, faculty and students.
 She is one of the founding members and remains an active advisory committee member addressing pervasiveness of Anti-black Racism in Post -Secondary institutions.
 Marty has created the first Black Disability Freedom Space event which she cultivated to bring to light the intersection of Blackness and Disability for faculty, students and staff.